 These are the facts of history.
 Sentencing Mandela to imprisonment, instead of letting him be hanged, was an act of mercy on the part of his political enemies.
 Mandela had, therefore, every reason to be grateful and no reason to harbour a grudge against them.
 He owed his life to them.

 Terror Bombing Campaign

 Nelson Mandela was the head of UmKhonto we Sizwe (MK), the terrorist wing of the ANC and South African Communist Party.
 He had pleaded guilty to 156 acts of public violence including mobilizing terrorist bombing campaigns, which planted bombs in public places.
 This included the Johannesburg railway station bombing.
 Many innocent people, including women and children, were killed by Nelson Mandela's MK terrorists.
-President Obama, when condemning the Boston bombings declared: "Any time bombs are used to target innocent civilians it is an act of terror."
+President Obama, when condemning the Boston bombings in 2013 declared: "Any time bombs are used to target innocent civilians it is an act of terror."
 Obama denounced the Boston bombings as "cruel", "savage" and "malevolent", yet he still seems to honour a man responsible for many such terror attacks!
 Obama praises Mandela as his "role model".

 Refusal to Renounce Terrorism